7 Revolutionary Financial Goals for the Modern Professional

 Have an Accountability Partner

 Whether you are losing weight or quitting smoking, experts suggest using an accountability partner.
 Financial Planner Taylor Schulte suggests you apply this same accountability partner concept to your finances.
 Make a pact to help one another stay on track with financial goals and celebrate together when you meet them.
 This person could be a family member, friend, or mentor.

 Go On A Cash Only Diet

 Limiting your purchases exclusively to cash can really change your finances.
 This can be a very aggressive way of paying down your debt.
-The way it works is that you only use cash for discretionary spending.
-One woman gave herself $10 a week for her cash-only diet and she was able to pay down $35,000 in debt in two years.
 Unlike a credit card, when you run out of cash you, you are done spending.